 She received her Emmy Award in the Fantasy/Sci-Fi Costume category for her work on HBO’s critically acclaimed Watchmen, starring Regina King, Jeremy Irons, Jean Smart, and Louis Gossett, Jr. Her two Oscar nominations honored Davis’ work in period costume design for the Ray Charles biographical film, Ray, directed by Taylor Hackford and starring Jamie Foxx, Regina King, and Kerry Washington, and the 1960s-set musical feature, Dreamgirls, directed by Academy Award-winner Bill Condon and starring Jennifer Hudson, Beyoncé Knowles, and Jamie Foxx.

 Her other noteworthy credits include the feature films The Pursuit of Happyness, The Book of Eli, Alpha, Akeelah and the Bee, and Devil in a Blue Dress.
-Sharen’s most recent work can be seen in King Richard, starring Will Smith and Aunjanue Ellis and directed by Reinaldo Marcus Green, and A Journal for Jordan, starring Michael B. Jordan and directed by Denzel Washington.
+Sharen’s most recent work can be seen in the Oscar-winning film King Richard, starring Will Smith and Aunjanue Ellis and directed by Reinaldo Marcus Green.

 In addition to her accomplishments in costume design, Davis has acted as producer or executive producer on numerous short films and independent features, in part as an extension of her service as mentor to countless up-and-coming young filmmakers from diverse backgrounds.
 She has also served on the Board of Governors for the Academy of Motion Picture Arts & Sciences and is a member of the Television Academy.